 Jeera Aloo is a vibrantly spiced side dish that’s as satisfying to eat as it is easy to prepare.
 This classic potato recipe is loaded with cumin and fresh herbs, and is naturally gluten-free and vegan.
 Try it for a healthy and comforting lunch or as an addition to your favorite dinner dishes!

-Below you’ll find my step-by-step photos and instructions for making the best jeera aloo, plus yummy serving ideas!
+Below you’ll find my step-by-step photos, video and instructions for making the best jeera aloo recipe, plus yummy serving ideas!

 How to Make Jeera Aloo

 Cook the Potatoes

 1. First, scrub and rinse 5 to 6 medium-sized potatoes (500 grams) in water.

 2. Boil or steam the potatoes along with ½ teaspoon salt in a stove-top pressure cooker, Instant pot or a pan, until they are tender and cooked well.
 Do not overcook or they’ll become mushy!

 a) In a stove-top pressure cooker: Place the potatoes and add enough water which just about covers the potatoes in a 3 or 4 litre pressure cooker.
 Pressure cook on medium-heat for 7 to 9 minutes.

 b) In a pan or pot: Peel, and chop the potatoes in small cubes.
 Chopping will make them cook faster in a pan.
 Add water enough to cover the potatoes.
 Sprinkle salt.
 Cover and simmer on a low to medium-low heat until the potatoes are fork tender.
 Drain all the water and set aside.